grafana/plugin-tools/docusaurus/docs/getting-started.md

 npx @grafana/create-plugin
 ```

-Now follow the prompts to scaffold a Grafana plugin.
+Follow the prompts to scaffold a Grafana plugin.
+[See here](./creating-a-plugin.md) for detailed information about creating a plugin.

 :::note